PeterCamilleri/CX16/new/README.md

 often used as an input, usually held high because it is not being used.
 On the W65C02S it can sometimes be used as an output.
 This occurs during execution of the new Wait for an Interrupt (WAI) instruction.
-Another change made in the C chip is that this pin no longer has an internal _pullup_.
+Another change made in the new chip is that this pin no longer has an internal _pullup_.
 This means that an older PCB may treat pin 2 as a no connect.
 In that case, we would need to resort to a bodge resistor, like the one for pin 36, except between pins 2 and 8.

+Another change to the Ready line should not be an issue.
+In the old 6502, the Ready line only affected read memory cycles.
+It just did not work for write memory cycles.
+This meant that this signal was essentially useless as a memory device ready input.
+As a result it was largely unused and often left unconnected.
+While not a further compatibility issue, newer design now have access tyo a _working_ ready pin.

 #### References